fassko/fassko.github.io/_posts/2019-01-01-websockets-swift.md

 ### Setting up delegation

 Then we need to set up delegate methods.
-Library offers also option to use closures, but in this example we will not cover it.
+Starscream also offers an option to use closures, but I will not cover it in this example.

 - websocketDidConnect
 - websocketDidDisconnect